-How Much Does It Cost to Run Google, YouTube, and Facebook Ads?
+How Much Does It Cost to Run Google, YouTube, and Facebook Ads in 2020?

 Internet advertising has become a top strategy for businesses across the world.
 Companies are leveraging the number of people on various internet platforms to promote their goods and services.

 Also, full disclosure, this is a Mad Men gifs themed blog, (only felt fitting talking about advertising) so if you love Mad Men, you're in for a real treat 🤗